DavidMLouis/fastq2fasta/README.md

 # fastq2fasta
+Converts fastq files to fasta files.

-converts fastq files to fasta files
+A simple code to convert fastq files to fasta files.
+Fasta files are smaller and easier to work with and useful for a lot of downstream analysis.